lxfrancis/unity-toys-public/Assets/Utilities/Rational/README.md

 Not yet implemented:
 - Proper overflow handling
 - Various planned improvements to conversions from floating point values
+- Uninitialised value is currently equal to NaN, but it should be zero - this will change

 Examples of constructing rational 3/5: